 How to approach a flat round

 Flat rounds are tricky, so the best thing to do is approach the round as if it were a new company and a new round.
 Would you invest if this was the first round in which you were asked to?

 If your answer is ‘yes’, you then need to take into account what you do know.
 Does the team work hard?
 Do the founders still have a passion for what they’re doing?
 Do they communicate with you well?
-This is one of my biggest annoying factors, I have invested through crowd funding websites, and never heard from the website or the company again and I am deemed a Sophisticated Investor, and if there was another round, they would be in touch.
-I want to know updates good and bad ready for any follow up round so I am not diluted and follow my investment in all cycles.
+This is one of the most annoying issues.
+I have invested through crowd funding websites but have never heard from the website or the company again.
+I am deemed a Sophisticated Investor and if there was another round, they would be in touch.
+I want to know updates good and bad ready for any follow up round, so I am not diluted and follow my investment in all cycles.